 If you pull the trigger on the refinance, your new loan will have a lower rate and a larger balance, which is from pulling out some equity.

-Before you do a refinance, there are some basic facts to know:
+Before you apply for cash out refinancing, there are some basic facts to know:

 Cash-Out Refinance Mortgage Example